 The shell script configures the deployed resources further and logs its progress in Cloud Logging.
 An SAP deployment is not complete until the shell scripts complete their processing.

-Deployment Manager also creates an entry on the Deployments page in the Cloud Console, where you can find additional details about your deployment.
+Deployment Manager also creates an entry on the Deployments page in the Google Cloud console, where you can find additional details about your deployment.

 Advanced customization of the templates